 For guidance on the types of documents we will accept see the providing documents for Housing Benefit and Council Tax Support page.

 We have created a guide to help you to understand your Housing Benefit letter.
 It explains the different sections on the letter and the information we used to assess your application.

-You can view the amount that you will be paid and the date you will receive your first payment on MyHarrow Account.
-You will need to link your Housing Benefit claim to your MyHarrow Account to use this facility.
+You can view the amount that you will be paid and the date you will receive your first payment on your MyHarrow Account.
+You will need to link your Housing Benefit claim reference to your MyHarrow Account to use this facility.
 If you need help to link your claim follow the steps on the MyHarrow Account help page.

 For general information on Housing Benefit payments see the Housing Benefit payments page.